bertofurth/Seagate-Central-Samba/README.md

 version of samba is the best way to ensure that you are getting a safe and untarnished product for your Seagate Central system.

-That being said, this option may not be for everyone as it takes a number of hours and and will likely take a number of hours and a moderate to advanced level of technical knowledge to complete.
+The process involves running a number of scripts which ideally will execute seamlessly and without error.
+Unfortunately there is a significant chance that the process may require tweaking to suit different systems and therefore might require some understanding of the cross compilation process if anything goes wrong.

 ### INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md
-Install pre-built or self-built samba binaries on the Seagate Central.
-This method involves installing the binaries built in the first set of instructions, or a set of pre-built binaries.
+This method involves installing the binaries built in the first set of instructions, or using a set of pre-built binaries.
 It also involves manually altering the Seagate Central configuration to suit the new samba server.
-This is the method of installation you should probably chose if you have already made significant custom modifications to your Seagate Central.
+This is the method of installation you should probably chose if you have already installed custom software or modified the settings on the Seagate Central using the command line rather than the web management interface.

 Pre-compiled binaries are currently available at

 BERTO INSERT LINK HERE

 ### INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md
-Create a custom Seagate Central firmware image and use the web management upgrade tool to install it.
 This option involves running an automated script that takes an existing official Seagate Central firmware image and the samba binaries as it's input.
 The script modifies the supplied Seagate Central firmware image to include the samba binaries, appropriate configuration, and other information.
 The resultant image can be used to upgrade the Seagate Central via the web management interface.

+The disadvantage of this method is that if you've already made custom modifications to your Seagate Central, such as manually installing other cross compiled software or tweaking the configuration using the command line rather than the web management interface, then this method might overwrite those changes unless special care is taken.

-## Summary
+## Details
 Many Windows 10, Linux and other modern clients may have difficulty connecting to the Seagate Central NAS file server.
 This is because the file serving samba v3.5.16 software installed on the Seagate Central uses